lealre/fastapi-testcontainer-asyncpg/docs/index.md

 app = FastAPI(lifespan=lifespan)
 ```

-Below are the routes implementation, as also the `SessionDep` to be used as [dependency injection](https://fastapi.tiangolo.com/tutorial/dependencies/){:target="\_blank"} in each route.
+Below are the route implementations, as well as the `SessionDep` to be used as [dependency injection](https://fastapi.tiangolo.com/tutorial/dependencies/){:target="\_blank"} in each route.

 ```py title="src/app.py" linenums="27" hl_lines="3"
 ...